-Amount of other borrowings is represented by loans received from crowdfunding platform LLC Mintos Finance, a company registered in the European Union.
-The weighted average annual interest rate as of 30 June 2022 is 10.9%.
-According to the loan agreement with LLC Mintos finance the loan matures according to the particular loan agreement terms concluded by the Company with its customers.
+The remaining amount on other borrowings is represented by loans received from crowdfunding platform SIA Mintos Finance, a company registered in the European Union.
+The weighted average annual interest rate as of 31 March 2022 is 9.5%.
+According to the loan agreement with SIA Mintos finance the loan matures according to the particular loan agreement terms concluded by the Company with its customers.